kellyshreeve/gold-recovery/README.md

 # Project Overview

-This repository hosts an Supervised Machine Learning project building a multi-output regression that minimizes symmetric Mean Absolute Error (sMAPE).
-This data science project was conducted for Zyfra, a company that develops efficiency solutions for heavy industry, with the purpose of finding which model for gold estraction bet minimizes sMAPE and identifying which factors are unprofitable.
+This repository hosts an Supervised Machine Learning project building a multi-output regression that minimizes symmetric Mean Absolute Error (sMAPE) when predicting gold recovery from ore.
+Linear Regression, Decision Tree Regression, and Random Forest Regression were tuned and cross-validated to determine which model best minimizes sMAPE on the training set.
+After identifying the best model, the model is used to determine which factors are unprofitable.

 # Installation and Setup